Kumpare/KumpuWoWSims/README.md

 Move the buff handling from Discipline class to BuffManager for the sake of anyone working on this.
 Move functionality from Disc to Specialization for modularity.
+Implement the Ability's cast function as a generator system, with member variables _effects_before and _effects_after so that different effects are applied at the correct times and removes the need of decorators for effects.